 Since the organization’s inception, over 1500 CSF chapters have been approved.
 Today’s chapters continue to foster the recognition, motivation, and education of academically talented students.
 Chapter memberships promote the CSF ideal of service to their communities.

-California Junior Scholarship Foundation
+California Junior Scholarship Federation